Priscasantos/Tom-Hengl-Course/R-training/README.md

 Spatiotemporal interpolation and/or prediction implies that point samples are used to interpolate within the spacetime cube.
-This obviously assumes that enough point measurements are available spread in both space and time.
+This obviously assumes that enough point measurements are available and which are spread in both space and time.
 We will show in this tutorial how Machine Learning can be used to interpolate values within the spacetime cube.

 Spatiotemporal interpolation using various kriging methods is implemented in the [gstat package](https://cran.r-project.org/web/packages/gstat/vignettes/spatio-temporal-kriging.pdf)